A Holistic Point of View on Impulsion

 Grand Prix rider and trainer Felicitas von Neumann-Cosel covers impulsion from the horse's and rider's points of view.

-In her video series on EQUESTRIAN+, FEI trainer Felicitas von Neumann-Cosel reviews the training scale.
-After reviewing rhythm and tempo as well as relaxation and connection, von Neumann-Cosel touches on the next step of the training scale: impulsion.
+The training scale is a mainstay of dressage training.
+After reviewing rhythm and tempo as well as relaxation and connection, FEI trainer Felicitas von Neumann-Cosel touches on the next step of the training scale: impulsion.
 She looks at impulsion from both the horse’s and rider’s points of view.

 Felicitas von Neumann-Cosel says the lift that comes from a horse’s impulsion feels like an airy ride, similat ro bouncing on a trampoline. ©Amy K. Dragoo